opencv/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

 For example, you can create a cv.Mat from an image by cv.imread.

-@note As image loading is asynchronous, so you need to put cv.Mat creation inside the `onload` callback.
+@note Because image loading is asynchronous, you need to put cv.Mat creation inside the `onload` callback.

 @code{.js}
 imgElement.onload = function() {